edbullen/DockerSpark245/README.md

 To clear down the history of jobs, just connect to the spark master or worker node and delete the files created by job executions in `/opt/workspace/events`.

 # Connect to Cluster via JupyterLab to run Interactive Notebook Sessions #

-Use a web-browser to connect to `http://localhost:8888`
+Use a web-browser to connect to `http://localhost:8889`

-This is enabled by the Docker VM instance which exposes port 8888 to local-host, with a configuration based on top of the Docker image "cluster-base"

-The Jupyter notebooks are stored in the shared workspace `/opt/workspace245/notebooks` which is mounted on a Docker Volume and mapped to a local directory on the docker host.
+The Jupyter notebooks are stored in the shared workspace `/opt/workspace/notebooks` which is mapped to a local directory on the Docker host.
 The volume configuration and mapping to a local file-system mount is specified in the `docker-compose.yml` file and executed at run-time:
 ```
 ...
 services: